-The addition of the date mark and the town mark was significant.
+The addition of the date mark and the town mark was significant when it came to identifying precious metal.
 These stamps meant that particular individuals would now be held responsible, should their testing prove to be inaccurate.
 Prior to this, officials had no way of determining when or where a piece of sterling was actually tested.
 These two marks added a new level of accountability.

-The assay or sterling mark denotes that the piece is sterling, or 92.5% pure silver.
+The assay or sterling mark denotes that the silver piece is sterling, or 92.5% pure silver.
 Prior to 1544, the assay mark was a leopard's head.
 After 1544, the emblem changed from a leopard to a lion and became known as the Lion Passant, or the Lion Rampant as it is known in Glasgow and Edinburgh.
-It is the full body of a lion and, depending on the date letter series or assay office, the head of the lion faces straight ahead or to the left.
+It is the full body of a lion and, depending on the date letter series or assay office, the head of the lion faces straight ahead or to the left on the silver piece.
 The Lion Passant has roots dating back to the Middle Ages but was not "officially" adopted by Britain's assay office until 1719.